ScazLab/ScazLab.github.io/_posts/2017-09-19-Start-in-the-lab.md

 - **Task Models**: High level POMDP planning is done in [this repository](https://github.com/scazlab/task-models).
 - **Baxter tictactoe**: (non mandatory) the tictactoe demo is located in [this repository](https://github.com/ScazLab/baxter_tictactoe).

+## 2.5 Other tools

+- A nice article about what mess `CMake` is---and also a good way to start learning it: [link](https://samthursfield.wordpress.com/2015/11/21/cmake-dependencies-between-targets-and-files-and-custom-commands/)

 # 3 Guidelines / options / editor preferences

 Here are some good things to set up before contributing to our code: